jnnnnn/anagrammer/devlog.md

 I wrote a little dump function to print out the hash table.
 I noticed that sometimes the table was supposed to have two buckets after rehashing but it actually only had one -- the rehash was overwriting buckets, because it wasn't respecting the open addressing thing -- it just put the new bucket in at the calculated hash without checking if there was already a bucket there.

 With that fixed, the whole program works correctly.
 Ugh.
-It took me several hours to get all that code right.
+It took me several hours to get all that code right..

+Also ran clang-tidy and fixed most of the warnings.
+I'm mystified by the following warning:

+    c\hash.c:91:26: note: The result of the '' expression is undefined size_t i = hash(key) % table->size;
+                         ^

+Everything here is a `size_t`.
+Why is it not ok to use modulus in this case?